 In particular, we use Google Analytics to evaluate the use of our websites.
 To get more information about the Personal Information Google collects through this service, and to utilize Google’s opt-out browser add-on, as may be amended from time to time, please refer to Google’s webpages at: https://policies.google.com/privacy, https://policies.google.com/technologies/partner-sites, and https://tools.google.com/dlpage/gaoptout.

 7. International Data Transfers

-We may process your Personal Information in the United States, the EEA / UK, and other countries outside the jurisdiction where it was collected that may not offer the same level of data protection as that afforded by the jurisdiction in which you are present.
-We will process Personal Information (or procure that it be processed) in accordance with the requirements of applicable law, which may include having appropriate contractual undertakings in legal agreements with service providers who process Personal Information on our behalf.
+Because of the international nature of our business, we may process your Personal Information in the United States, the EEA / UK, and other countries outside the jurisdiction where it was originally collected that may not offer the same level of data protection as that afforded by that jurisdiction.
+We will only process and transfer your Personal Information (or procure that it be processed and transferred) in accordance with the requirements of applicable law, which may include having appropriate contractual undertakings in legal agreements with service providers who process Personal Information on our behalf.
+Individuals in the EEA and UK may have a right to request a copy of these agreements using the contact details set out below.
+Where there is a direct transfer from you as an individual to us, we rely on the household exemption where such is available under applicable law such as the GDPR.
 Further information in relation to the transfer of Personal Information (including, to countries outside of the EEA / UK) is available on request using the contact details set out below.

 8. Retention of Personal Information

 We will generally keep Personal Information about you for as long as necessary in relation to the purpose for which it was collected, or for such longer period if required under applicable law or necessary for the purposes of our other legitimate interests.